DaedalusMASE/DaedalusMASE/5. DaedalusMASE_Global_Statistics/README.md

 Sample data files can be found at https://drive.google.com/drive/folders/1FUY84B_ncAMg-2HSmN2tkmVnNvRI3ezH?usp=sharing

 #### TIEGCM grid data
 The Thermosphere is described in several TIEGCM files of netCDF type.
-These are stored in a folder with subfolders for each year (ex: ./TIEGCMdata/2015/tiegcm001.nc is a default path which can be altered).
+These include primary and derived products and are stored in a folder with subfolders for each year (ex: ./TIEGCMdata/2015/tiegcm001.nc is a default path which can be altered).
-Each file contains simulated data for 5 days and we have files for the satellite's 3 years lifetime.
+Each file contains data for 5 days and there are files for the satellite's 3 years lifetime.
 Inside the file there are data for every 2.5 degrees of Latitude, for every 2.5 degrees of Longitude, for every 2 hours and for 57 pressure levels.
-The variables which are expected to be at the source files (tiegcm and orbit) and are stored to the result files are:
+The variables (primary and derived) which are expected to be at the source files (tiegcm and orbit) and are stored to the result files are:

     | Variable description            | Unit             | Name in NetCDF files | Comment        |
     | ------------------------------- | ---------------- | -------------------- | -------------- |